short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 9. Check other optimized images status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 5.0.1 =
+Release date June 14th, 2022
+* Fix: a fatal error showed up in some cases right after updating the plugin, which is now fixed;
+* Language: 0 new strings added, 0 updated, 0 fuzzed, and 0 obsoleted.

 = 5.0.0 =
 Release date June 14th, 2022